onewhit/onewhit.github.io/readme.todo.md

 - [ ] Add a "clear" button to the banner to get rid of it without having to change pages
 - [ ] Add a background to the banner message so it shows up more clearly
 - [ ] Add a way to add in the character descriptions for the different classes

+# Item generator features to build
+- [ ] Add suffix and prefix tags
+- [ ] Add tags for ability, vs description
+- [ ] Allow to pick number of abilities
+- [ ] Generate the rarity (with a weighted chance or assigning that (or weighted chance of assigning more attributes, based on rarity))

 # Features
 - [ ] Item generator and tracker